gotev/recycler-adapter/README.md

 and only the items which matches the search term will be shown.
 To reset the search filter, pass `null` or an empty string.

 ## <a name="sortItems"></a>Sort items
 To sort items, you have the following possible approaches.
+Be sure to have included `recycleradapter-extensions` in your project.

 ### 1. Implement `compareTo` and call `sort` on the `RecyclerAdapter`
 This is the recommended approach if you have to sort all your items by a single criteria and you have a list with only one type of `Item`.
 Check [compareTo JavaDoc reference](https://developer.android.com/reference/java/lang/Comparable.html#compareTo(T)) for further information.
 In your `AdapterItem` implement: